 The innovative step of the technology is in the composition of the GSNO formulation, with polysaccharide-type polymers, which are capable to stabilise the otherwise highly labile GSNO, and in a specific pH range, which further improves its stability.

 The formulation, intended to be applied with the use of a medical device, can release nitric oxide locally over various periods of time and is in development for the treatment of a number of disorders.

 With this mechanism of action, SDX-21 has the potential to prolong skin exposure to the therapeutic activities of the molecule without the risks associated with nitric oxide excess.

 Our strategic objectives regarding our nitric oxide platform are to achieve clinical proof of concept in different indications (such as wounds, infections and painful neurological disorders) and to partner the asset for further development and commercialisation.

-SynDermix has recently completed a series of successful feasibility studies on the technology, and is currently in the process of optimising the formulation and exploring suitable medical devices for its application.
-The initiation of a non-clinical programme involving SDX-21 is expected in late 2019.
+SynDermix has recently completed a series of successful feasibility studies on the technology, and recently optimised the formulation and identified suitable medical devices for its application.
+The initiation of a non-clinical programme involving SDX-21 is expected in Q1 2021.